japila-books/apache-spark-internals/docs/executor/Executor.md

 Issue communicating with driver in heartbeater
 ```

-Every failure reportHeartBeat increments <<heartbeatFailures, heartbeat failures>> up to xref:ROOT:configuration-properties.adoc#spark.executor.heartbeat.maxFailures[spark.executor.heartbeat.maxFailures] configuration property.
+Every failure reportHeartBeat increments <<heartbeatFailures, heartbeat failures>> up to ROOT:configuration-properties.md#spark.executor.heartbeat.maxFailures[spark.executor.heartbeat.maxFailures] configuration property.
 When the heartbeat failures reaches the maximum, you should see the following ERROR message in the logs and the executor terminates with the error code: `56`.

 ```
 Exit as unable to send heartbeats to driver more than [HEARTBEAT_MAX_FAILURES] times
 ```

-reportHeartBeat is used when Executor is requested to <<startDriverHeartbeater, schedule reporting heartbeat and partial metrics for active tasks to the driver>> (that happens every xref:ROOT:configuration-properties.adoc#spark.executor.heartbeatInterval[spark.executor.heartbeatInterval]).
+reportHeartBeat is used when Executor is requested to <<startDriverHeartbeater, schedule reporting heartbeat and partial metrics for active tasks to the driver>> (that happens every ROOT:configuration-properties.md#spark.executor.heartbeatInterval[spark.executor.heartbeatInterval]).

 == [[startDriverHeartbeater]][[heartbeats-and-active-task-metrics]] Sending Heartbeats and Active Tasks Metrics